1agentilperret/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

         # ask the user for their guess

-        # update the number of guesses variable
+        # update the nombre of guesses variable

         # if they guess high, tell them